ripienaar/free-for-dev/README.md

   * [MagicPattern](https://www.magicpattern.design/tools) — A collection of CSS & SVG background generators & tools for gradients, patterns, and blobs.
   * [marvelapp.com](https://marvelapp.com/) — Design, prototyping and collaboration, free plan limited to one user and one project.
   * [Mindmup.com](https://www.mindmup.com/) — Unlimited mind maps for free, and store them in the cloud.
 Your mind maps are available everywhere, instantly, from any device.
-  * [Mobbin](https://mobbin.design/) - Save hours of UI & UX research with our library of 50,000+ fully searchable mobile app screenshots.
-  * [Mobile Patterns](https://www.mobile-patterns.com/) - A design inspirational library featuring finest UI UX Patterns (iOS and Android) for designers, developers, and product makers to reference.
   * [Mockplus iDoc](https://www.mockplus.com/idoc) - Mockplus iDoc is a powerful design collaboration & handoff tool.
 Free Plan includes 3 users and 5 projects with all features available.
   * [mockupmark.com](https://mockupmark.com/create/free) — Create realistic t-shirt and clothing mockups for social media and E-commerce, 40 free mockups.
   * [Octopus.do](https://octopus.do) — Visual sitemap builder.
 Build your website structure in real-time and rapidly share it to collaborate with your team or clients.